daviduhden/i2pd-browser/README.md

 I2Pd Browser
 =====
-This is a script-based builder of the I2Pd Browser for Linux
+This is a script-based builder of the I2Pd Browser for Linux-based systems.

 What works now
 -----